enzomendez315/Lox_Compiler/README.md

 A compiler translates a source language to some other language (usually lower-level).
 Although transpiling a low level language to a higher level constitutes as compiling too.
 But the compiler only translates source code to some other form.
 It does not execute it.
 The user has to take the resulting output and run it themselves.
 On the other hand, an interpreter takes in source code and executes it immediately.

+The tree-walk interpreter evaluates nested expressions using recursive method calls.